MARKET SNAPSHOT: Stock Market Extends Losses After Worst One-day Tumble In 3 Months

 On an upbeat note in Friday's earnings, Estée Lauder Cos.(EL) climbed 4.7%.
 Both earnings and profit at the beauty company beat estimates (http://www.marketwatch.com/story/estee-lauder-shares-rise-nearly-5-after-earnings-beat-2017-08-18).

-Economic news: A consumer sentiment reading for August is due at 10 a.m.
-Eastern Time.
+Economic news: The market ignored a reading of consumer sentiment for August that was its highest since January at 97.6. compared with 93.4 in the prior month.

-On the Federal Reserve front, Dallas Fed President Robert Kaplan is due to speak at a community college event in Dallas at 10:15 a.m.
-Eastern.
+On the Federal Reserve front, Dallas Fed President Robert Kaplan was set to speak at a community college event in Dallas late morning.

 Other markets:Asia markets closed broadly lower (http://www.marketwatch.com/story/nikkei-slumps-to-3-month-low-as-asian-markets-dip-2017-08-17), with Japan's Nikkei 225 index finishing at a three-month low.